 WHAT'S ON THE MENU AT THE COFFESHOPS?

-Marijuana is legal in The Netherlands in small amounts.
+Weed is legal in The Netherlands in small amounts.
 In the past years, people from Germany, France or Belgium would go to the coffee shops along the borders of Netherlands just to get some weed but recently, the Dutch government have made their laws a little more strict.
 These days, only those with the cannabis card (which is only given to Dutch citizens) can buy weed.
-However, Mr. C told me that foreigners can still buy weed, space brownies or chocolate infused with weed

 If you want a good cup of cappucino, go to the "cafes" instead.

 Using the toilets anywhere in The Netherlands is almost never free.
-Sometimes you still have to pay to use it even if you are a customer (try McDonalds).
-It doesn't cost a lot, about 0.30 to 0.50 euros but it does add up if you go to the toilet several times a day
+Sometimes you still have to pay to use it even if you are a customer (McDonalds).
+It doesn't cost a lot, about 0.30 to 0.50 euros but it does add up if you need to go to the toilet several times.

 |As you can see, this toilet is occupied.|

-While having a leisurely stroll along the streets paved with worn red bricks, admiring all those beautiful crooked buildings, a nasty foul odor wafted by and it smelled strongly of urine.
+While having a leisurely stroll along the streets paved with worn red bricks, admiring all those beautiful crooked buildings, a nasty foul odor wafted by.
 It turns out that funky smell came from street toilets (only for men) that you can use for free.
 That green cylindrical cover standing behind the lamp post is actually a street toilet.
 What do you know?
 There are free toilets after all, just not for the women!

 |When art imitates life.....
 (Red Light District miniature at Madurodam)|

 (IN)FAMOUS RED LIGHT DISTRICT